 Pursuant to § 37.2-504 or § 37.2-605 of the Code, the CSB shall implement procedures to satisfy the requirements for a local dispute resolution mechanism for individuals receiving services and to respond to complaints from individuals receiving services, family members, advocates, or other stakeholders as expeditiously as possible in a manner that seeks to achieve a satisfactory resolution and advises the complainant of any decision and the reason for it.

-The CSB shall acknowledge complaints that the Department refers to it within five (5) business days of receipt and provide follow up commentary on them to the Department within 10 business days of receipt.
-The CSB shall post copies of its procedures in its public spaces and on its website, provide copies to all individuals when they are admitted for services, and provide a copy to the Department upon request.
+The CSB shall acknowledge complaints that the Department refers to it within five (5) business days of receipt and provides follow up commentary on them to the Department within 10 business days of receipt.
+The CSB shall post copies of its procedures in its public spaces and on its website, provide copies to all individuals when they are admitted for services.

 Quality of Care